 Change of custody from the alienating spouse to the alienated spouse may be necessary in rare cases of parental alienation, though such a change could prove even more damaging to a child who has been brainwashed to hate the alienated parent.
 Because of this, experts in child psychology are regularly required to testify as to what course of corrective action is in the best interest of the child.Parental Alienation Civil Suit – Segal v.
 Lynch

 A parent that alienates a child against the other parent may be subject to a civil lawsuit (as opposed to a family court action) as well.
 In 2010 the New Jersey Appellate Division faced a civil case of parental alienation for the first time.
 In Segal v.
 Lynch the court held that an alienated parent may bring a civil suit against the alienating parent only if the alienation is extreme, such a making false claims of sexual abuse.
 In Segal, the court did not allow the civil claim because it was not an extreme case in the court’s opinion.
 The court expressed its concern about civil cases for Parental Alienation, due to the potential for harm to the child in having to testify against a parent.
-If you have any questions about Parental Alienation call the Law Offices of Peter Van Aulen to schedule a free consultation with a NJ custody lawyer.
+If you have any questions about Parental Alienation call the Law Offices of Peter Van Aulen to schedule a free 30 minute in office consultation with a NJ custody lawyer.

 Segal v.
 Lynch , 413 N.J.
 Super.
 171 (2010).